 If you’re reorganizing an existing warehouse, identifying inefficiencies in your current design is a good starting point.
 For example, one common warehouse layout issue is poorly configured pick faces, leading associates to back-track to retrieve items instead of following more efficient pick routes.
 Even the most optimized pick routes should be reevaluated periodically, as product lines, storage organization and picking methods can change over time.

 Another common issue is storing frequently picked items in bulk storage areas.
 If your associates are frequently retrieving products from bulk storage and moving them to replenish picking locations, moving those high-velocity items to the floor can reduce the number of touches – a key factor in efficient warehouse operations.
 Likewise, long rows of warehouse racks with few to no cross-aisles often means your associates are spending more time walking than necessary.
 Redesigning your warehouse floor plan to incorporate ample cross aisles helps to reduce the long walk.

 Design your warehouse floor plan for uninterrupted flow

-Warehouse floor plans that allow for the uninterrupted flow of people, materials, and equipment support efficiency by reducing heavy traffic congestion in aisles.
+Warehouse blueprints that allow for the uninterrupted flow of people, materials, and equipment support efficiency by reducing heavy traffic congestion in aisles.
 Plan your warehouse floor plan so that sequential activities are located nearby.
 For example, plan space for sorting near packaging and shipping areas, so that products don’t have to travel across the facility for each subsequent step.

-Visuals like warehouse floor plan schematics are helpful for determining the best floor plan design for flow.
+Visuals like warehouse floor plan schematics and design software are helpful for determining the best floor plan design for flow.
 Whether you use a software program or simple grid paper, drawing a schematic at scale will help you visualize workflows and determine the best locations for storage, receiving, sorting, packaging and shipping.